 Letters addressed to you from your employer are usually important evidence, so you must preserve them.
 Taking copies is sometimes a good idea so that you have spares as back up should something happen to the original.
 Personal letters addressed to you are your property, therefore you are able to remove them from the office and store them at home without any issues.
 You should be able to locate these letters easily.
 If you have lost your copy then ask HR for a copy and they should provide you with one.

-If you believe that there are letters in existence that support your case and you can search for these letters in a lawful manner (i.e. without breaking into colleagues’ offices or filing cabinets which is likely to lead to disciplinary allegations no matter how important you consider the evidence to be), then you should commence this search.
+If you believe that there are letters in existence that support your case and you can search for these letters in a lawful manner (i.e. without breaking into colleagues’ offices or filing cabinets which is likely to lead to disciplinary allegations), then you should commence this search.
 You need to bear in mind that letters that you come into contact with as part of your job are generally the property of the company and taking the original letters is likely to lead to allegations of theft of company property or misuse of confidential information.
 If, during your search for letters that support your case, you find evidence that you believe will support your case, the best thing to do is to take scans or copies and then replace the originals where you found them.

 Documents relating directly to you such as performance reviews, sales records etc are almost always legitimate documents to use in a negotiation.
 Documents you have obtained that relate to you, but are not documents that have been sent to you in the normal manner, are likewise fine to use as long as you haven’t obtained them in an unlawful manner or in breach of your employee obligations.

 The same caveats regarding company property and confidential information apply to company documents: they are not your property and so removing them from the office risks disciplinary action.
-Again, it is important to reiterate that taking documents should be a last resort.
 If you require them for litigation and cannot preserve them in any other manner then it is more likely than not you will be protected by the law.
 Otherwise, you run the risks discussed above.
+It is important to reiterate that taking documents should be a last resort.

 What to ask for

-If you are going to make such a request then you need to make a list and description of the documents you wish to have disclosed to you including a date the document was created or circulated.
+If you are going to make such a request then you need to make a list and description of the documents you wish to have disclosed to you, ideally including a date (approximate is fine) when the document was created or circulated.

 What not to ask for

 A reasonable employer should disclose the documents to you, especially if they relate to you directly.
-It will almost always resist disclosing documents that do not relate to you or which it considers are nothing to do with you or none of your business.
-For example, if you ask for the minutes of partnership meetings for a private partnership then you are most likely going to get told “no”, or words to that effect with slightly more colour.
+They will almost always resist disclosing documents that do not relate to you or which they considers are nothing to do with you or none of your business.
+For example, if you ask for the minutes of partnership meetings for a private partnership then you’ll be facing an uphill struggle.